 So, if this is the stacktrace you are seeing all the time, you should then disable the PingThread.

-The side effect is just that the agent is supposed to hung in case the communication is really failing between master and agents, but this is good as you will then use jstack to take a threadDump on both sides master and agent it self.
+The side effect is just that the agent is supposed to hung in case the communication is really failing between controller and agents, but this is good as you will then use jstack to take a threadDump on both sides controller and agent it self.

 Here is an example of a stack caused by a PingThread failure: